whisthq/whist/protocol/README.md

 #### MacOS

 You can install both Cmake and cppcheck via Homebrew.
+You also need to have installed Xcode and installed the Xcode CLI tools, which you can install by running `xcode-select --install` in a terminal after having installed Xcode.

 ```
 brew install cmake cppcheck